wainins/STQD6324_Data_Management_Final_Report/README.md

   <a href="#author">Author</a>
 </p>

-> A Business Intelligence project using Apache Pig, Apache Hive and R Markdown to analyse the Online Retail II dataset.
-This project demonstrates a complete workflow from data cleaning and data warehousing to interactive dashboard development for business decision-making.
+> The objective of this project is to analyse the Online Retail II dataset and transform raw transactional data into meaningful business insights using Apache Pig, Apache Hive and R Markdown.

+The Online Retail II dataset was selected because it represents real-world e-commerce transactions from a UK-based online retail company.
+It contains over one million transaction records, making it suitable for demonstrating large-scale data cleaning, data warehousing and business analytics.
+The dataset also supports the analysis of customer purchasing behaviour, product performance, sales trends and geographic markets.

 ---